bennami/Movie-browse/README.md

 ### TO DO:

 - styling:
-  - animations
-  - movie profile: add genre, add nice icons, further styling
+  - movie profile: bg styling
-  - make movie profile routing, now it just works as a modal

 - make a login to save favourite movies and stuff
 - implement the spinner on fetch load when u change page cuz weird
 - pagination does weird things